 Basic premise: as long as the concepts used are well tested, pre-planned and part of the trading plan, then the scaling in and out technique can be a very useful element within Forex trading.

-Do you use scaling in and/or scaling out?
+Do you use scaling in and scaling out?
 If yes why?
 If not, why not?
-What is your experience?
-Let us know down below!!
+What is your experience with this money and trade management technique?

 Winner’s Edge Trading, as seen on: